 - OXO Good Grips: Best oyster knife

-To learn more about the best knives on the market today, check our list of the top kitchen knife brands of 2020.
+To learn more about the best knives on the market today, check our list of the top kitchen knife brands.
 We also explain the key differences between Japanese and German kitchen knives, compare the options you have in terms of steel quality, and briefly discuss how to sharpen your kitchen knives.

-MAC Professional Hollow Edge: Overall best kitchen knife
+MAC Professional Hollow Edge: Best Japanese kitchen knife

 Assembled with exceptional Japanese craftsmanship, the MAC knives pack a powerful punch when it comes to precision.
 The 20cm (8-inch) Hollow Edge chef’s knife is our top choice for both the home and professional kitchen; it will undeniably live up to any chef’s expectations.
 It can handle pretty much anything, from cutting through tough chicken bones to finely mincing a clove of garlic.
 The firm handle is fashioned from a Pakkawood resin and has a bolster for balance and weight.